cindytong2/capybara-shapes-adventure/README.md

 # Capybara Shapes Adventure Page

 Turn your space into a canvas!
 This project is a static webpage for an interactive coding challenge called "Shapes Adventure."
-It is built with  HTML, CSS, and JavaScript to ensure maintainability and ease of integration.
+Built with  HTML, CSS, and JavaScript to ensure maintainability and ease of integration.

 ## Features